Though not yet an FDA approved treatment for erectile dysfunction, studies show improved erectile function following shockwave therapy.

 Shockwave therapy is one of the many treatment options for erectile dysfunction (ED).
-Though it isn’t FDA approved, the science behind this pill-free treatment has been supported by several
+Though it isn’t approved by the Food and Drug Administration (FDA), the science behind this pill-free treatment has been supported by several

-Shockwave therapy appears to work best for men with vasculogenic ED, which is a blood vessel disorder that affects blood flow to tissue in the penis.
+Shockwave therapy appears to work best for those with vasculogenic ED, which is a blood vessel disorder that affects blood flow to the tissue in the penis.
 The therapy’s effectiveness with other causes of ED remains to be seen.

 LiSWT has also been used to improve wound healing.
 Using targeted high-energy sound waves, LiSWT can speed up tissue repair and cell growth.